 Sam Howard-Spink

-Clinical Associate Professor of Music Business
+Clinical Associate Professor; Director of Music Business

 Music and Performing Arts Professions

-A Londoner by birth, Sam was a news and music business reporter and editor in the UK and Hong Kong before moving to New York in 1999.
-He has a BS in Psychology from the University of Bristol in the UK; an MA in Communications from Hunter College CUNY; and completed his PhD at NYU's Department of Media, Culture and Communication in 2012.
-His dissertation is a comparative study of the music markets and copyright/piracy regimes of Brazil, Canada, and the United States, examined through the critical theoretical lenses of Cultural Hybridization, Network Information Economics, and Modern Social Imaginaries.
-Related research interests include cultural and economic hybridization, glocalization, cosmopolitanism, and Music Cities; national and supranational music, cultural, and copyright policies; media piracy and information rights social movements; remix/mashup theory and practice; and video games, VR/AR/MR, holographics, and other emergent interactive media involving music.
+A Londoner by birth, Sam was a music business journalist and editor in the UK and Hong Kong before moving to New York in 1999.
+He has a BS in Psychology from the University of Bristol in the UK; an MA in Communications from Hunter College CUNY; and a PhD in Media Ecology from NYU's Department of Media, Culture and Communication.
+His 2012 doctoral dissertation was a comparative study of industry and governmental responses to Internet music file-sharing/piracy in Brazil, Canada, and the United States, examined through the critical theoretical lenses of Cultural Hybridization, Network Information Economics, and Modern Social Imaginaries.

-Sam has written for, among others, Music Week, Music & Copyright, The Guerrilla Guide to the Music Industry, The South China Morning Post in Hong Kong, IBM Think Research and openDemocracy.net, and has published academic articles in First Monday and in Portuguese translation in Brazil.
-He has spoken on panels or given talks at South By South West, the Audio Engineering Society, CMJ, the Brazilian Studies Association, and SOAS in London.
+Over the course of his career, Sam has written for, among others, Music Week, Music Business International, Music & Copyright, The Guerrilla Guide to the Music Industry, The South China Morning Post in Hong Kong, IBM Think Research and openDemocracy.net, and has published academic articles in First Monday and in Portuguese translation in Brazil.
+Research in 2018 included a funded study of changes to US recording industry indicators and metrics.
+He has spoken on panels or given talks at South By South West (SXSW), the Association of Popular Music Education, the Audio Engineering Society, the Brazilian Studies Association, SOAS in London, and numerous guest lectures.
 In 2009, Sam curated CMJ PLAY, a one-day conference on business opportunities for musicians in the interactive, mobile apps, and gaming sectors.

 Selected Publications